 Our selection process will consist of 3 phases:

-- From the personal statement, we hope to get a sense of what drives and motivates your passion for neuroscience research.
+- We hope to get a sense of what drives and motivates your passion for neuroscience research.
 To that end, writing about how your interest in the field developed can be insightful.
 In addition, please feel free to take this opportunity to discuss both the ups and downs of your path into scientific research or any perceived shortcomings in your application.
+(500 word limit)

-- For the research interest statement, describe the type of neuroscience research you would like to pursue.
+- Describe the type of neuroscience research you would like to pursue.
 As appropriate for you, contextualize these goals in terms of your past accomplishments, course work, life experience, and/or the environment at UC San Diego.
+(500 word limit)

-- In addition, please answer the following short answer prompt: Please describe how financial support from the CoB-KIBM program would significantly enhance your ability to participate in research.
+- Please describe how financial support from the CoB-KIBM Scholars program would significantly enhance your ability to participate in research.
+(250 word limit)

 Notification of Award:

-- On April 15th, 2021, we will notify the 3 applicants that are chosen to be part of the inaugural CoB-KIBM Program.
+- On April 17th, 2022, we will notify the applicants that are chosen to be part of the 2022 CoB-KIBM Scholars Program.
 Selected applicants will have 2 weeks to accept the offer.